 Frequently Asked Questions

-How to Make Clippers Quiet?
+How To Make Clippers Quiet?

 Clipper loudness arises from one of these 3 factors: an ungreased blade, a faulty motor, or stuck residue.
 To make clippers quiet, you should oil the blades frequently and clean the clipper head daily to dispose of hair remnants.

-How to Cut an Autistic Child’s Hair?
+How To Cut An Autistic Child’s Hair?

 Firstly, you should pick a time when they’re less sensitive—don’t call them for haircuts when they’re baffled, especially after school or societal activities.
-Make them familiar with how clippers sound, and tell them the haircut steps beforehand to put their mind at ease.
+Make them familiar with how clippers sound and tell them the haircut steps beforehand to put their mind at ease.
 Let them wear a cape since they’ll also feel anxious about cut hair landing on their skin.

 Start by slowly trimming the back and the sides, then make the top the finale.
 Try to omit the remaining ambient noise of scissors or clippers by distracting your kid with a video, a TV show, music, or even a painting!

-How to Cut Kids Hair With Clippers?
+How To Cut Kids Hair With Clippers?

-Use a longer comb for the top and a shorter one for the back and sides.
+Use a longer guide comb for the top and a shorter one for the back and sides.
 Then, you can blend the points where the top and sides or back.
 For instance, use a ¾” for the top and a ¼” for the back and sides, then merge the intersections with a ⅜”!

-The 5 Best Hair Clippers for Autism in 2020
+The 5 Best Hair Clippers For Autism

 Do you remember when we laid the foundation for the perfect baby clippers?
 Yes, a clipper worthy of use, in this case, should feature reduced noise emissions, feather-light construction, and a safe yet efficient blade.
 That’s why I’m impressed with how this Baistom baby hair cutter ticks all these boxes!

 A sharp blade would negate the point of buying a hair clipper for autistic children.
 So, this hair clipper for babies packs a robust ceramic blade with 28 teeth protrusions to glide through the hair of your kid.
-Unlike stainless steel blades, this blade is incredibly safe to use on your kid’s fragile skin, and it won’t trigger their irritation or anxiety that arises from getting a haircut.
+Unlike stainless steel blades, this blade is incredibly safe to use on your kid’s fragile skin, and it won’t trigger the irritation or anxiety that arises from getting a haircut.

 Besides being safe while operational, this blade has its teeth carved in an R shape to clear about the doubts of any injuries that the already-prudent blade may inflict—we’re talking about 2-factor safety here!

 Weighing in at 5 oz., I’ve found the footprint of this hair clipper very gentle on a kid’s head, especially that the blade eats anything in its way.
-Since it’s hard to find safe guard combs for baby hair clippers, this package includes 3 guide combs: 0mm.
+Since it’s hard to find safe guard combs for kids hair clippers, this package includes 3 guide combs: 0mm.
 3-6mm, and 9-12mm to personalize your kid’s clipper haircut.

 The powerful motor’s noise level clocks in at merely 50dB, which is approximately equivalent to a distant chatter.
 I’ve used this clipper while my baby’s asleep, and it has proven its ultra-quiet operation.
 Additionally, this Baistom hair clipper is 100% washable after use, thanks to its IPX-7 water-resistance rating.